michelruizfuentes/michelruizfuentes/README.md

 ### 📗 Academic Year 2021/22

-NSF INSPIRE U2: Statistics Scholar at National Science Foundation Research Experience for Undergrads
+NSF INSPIRE U2: Summer Statistics Research Scholar at National Science Foundation Research Experience for Undergrads

     - Research Project | Quantifying the Relationship Between the Elements of Market Structure and Profit Rate of Advertising Intensive Firms